venice-v5/venice/README.md

 Open source MicroPython port for VEX V5 robots.

-## Note

-Builds are still a little bit weird.
-If you get any compilation errors after modifying the port files, try running `cargo clean` and recompiling.

 ## Roadmap

 - [x] V5 binary with MicroPython embedded running a static program